 top of page

-Over the last couple of years I've made a variety of different Native Bee Hotels for my garden, all with great success and most needing a 'no vacancies' sign at the end of the breeding season.
+Since 2012, I've made a variety of different Native Bee Hotels for my garden, all with great success and most needing a 'no vacancies' sign at the end of the nesting season.

 Now, don't expect any honey from these hotels!
-The native bees that use them are purely pollinators only.
-And the small efforts we can make by providing hotels, plus flowers for their food and not using pesticides; helps to preserve the biodiversity of our endemic fauna and flora (and they help to pollinate our home grown fruit & veggies, extra bonus!).
+The native bees that use these are purely pollinators only.
+And the small efforts we can make by providing hotels along with a variety of flowers for their food and avoiding pesticides ultimately fosters a thriving environment for these vital pollinators.
+This is caring for backyard biodiversity with the extra bonus of increased pollination and harvests of homegrown fruit and veges!

 Constructing a home for cavity nesting solitary bees